ohmjs/ohm/README.md

 #### Instantiating Grammars

 To use Ohm, you'll need a grammar that is written in the Ohm language.
 The grammar provides a formal definition of the language or data format that you want to parse.
 In the examples above, the grammar was simply stored as a string literal in the source code.
 This works for simple examples, but for larger grammars, you'll probably want to do things differently.
-If you are using Node or io.js, you can store the grammar in a separate file (e.g. myGrammar.ohm') and use it like this:
+If you are using Node or io.js, you can store the grammar in a separate file (e.g.
+'myGrammar.ohm') and use it like this:

 ```js
 var fs = require('fs');